by Peter Blood

-(Note: I will use the language of "God" as it is very comfortable for me, but please translate my words into whatever works well for you - e.g. Light, Spirit, Jesus, Lord, Ground of Life, Great Heart. - Peter)
+(Note: I will use the language of “God” as it is very comfortable for me, but please translate my words into whatever works well for you – e.g. Light, Spirit, Jesus, Lord, Ground of Life, Great Heart.)

-- Seated in a comfortable but straight backed chair with hands loosely at your side and feet flat on the floor or
+- Sit in a comfortable but straight-backed chair with hands loosely at your side and feet flat on the floor or

-- Supine (is this word related to "supplication?) on a firm bed or floor with hands at your side.
+- Lie on your back (Is the word “supine” related to “supplication”?) on a firm bed or floor with your hands at your side.